cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_20.rst

 | Definition: hard or difficult work.
 | Usage: the heavy lifting in this business is in designing external distribution systems.
 |
+| mind game
+| Definition: a psychological tactic used to manipulate or intimidate.
+| Usage: I have been playing mind games to get him to invite us.
+| Usage: The particularities of Logan’s mind games are telling.

 .. image:: images/father-giving-son-piggyback-ride.jpg
 .. figure:: images/mother-giving-daughter-piggyback-ride.jpg